Sciatica: Alternative medicine

 Low to moderate-quality evidence suggests that spinal manipulation is an effective treatment for acute sciatica.
 For chronic sciatica, the evidence supporting spinal manipulation as treatment is poor.
 Spinal manipulation has been found generally safe for the treatment of disc-related pain; however, case reports have found an association with cauda equina syndrome, and it is contraindicated when there are progressive neurological deficits.

 Prognosis

 About 39% to 50% of people with sciatica still have symptoms after one to four years.
-In one study, around 20% were unable to work at their one-year followup, and 10% had had surgery for the condition.
+In one study, around 20% were unable to work at their one-year followup, and 10% had surgery for the condition.

 Epidemiology

 Depending on how it is defined, less than 1% to 40% of people have sciatica at some point in time.
 Sciatica is most common between the ages of 40 and 59, and men are more frequently affected than women.